DeanLemans/deanlemans.github.io/content/00-raw/clippings/Data Visualization Challenge The Struggle to Visualize thousands of Zettelkasten Notes and How I Solved It.md

 ## Visualization of the same vault in Cosmograph

 I decided to start small, at least by my standards.
 Instead of loading my entire Zettelkasten, I picked my smallest vault the one that holds my permanent notes for a long-term project on the book *Al Quran*.
-Even this “small” vault had grown large enough to overwhelm Obsidian’s graph view (see the screenshots of the earlier section) with `6236` notes that contains more than 27k links.
+Even this "small" vault had grown large enough to overwhelm Obsidian's graph view (see the screenshots of the earlier section) with `6236` notes that contains more than 27k links.

 For the first time, I could zoom into my Zettelkasten graph without performance issues getting in the way.